Submissions are OPEN for Issue Six!

 Please take a peek at our past issues before you submit.
 They are available for free under the Issues tab, so there’s no reason not to!
 We hope this will aid you as you select the poems you send us.
 Plus, we think the poems in our issues are fantastic.
 Prepare to be inspired!

 We like Times New Roman and 12-point font best, so if you want to make us happy, you’ll like that too.
 Also, we only accept .doc, .docx or PDF files.

 Occasionally, we may ask for a minor edit in a poem we really believe in.

 While we’d love to compensate you for your beautiful words, we can’t do that yet.

 We only accept work via Submittable at the link below.
 Simultaneous submissions are perfectly OK, but please let us know if your work is accepted somewhere else by making a note in Submittable.
 Previously published work is not accepted.

 We acquire first North American serial rights for poems we publish.
 All rights revert to the author upon publication.
 Should your work be subsequently published in a chapbook or full collection, please mention that it appeared first in Rockvale Review.

 Thank you for sending us your work.
 We appreciate the chance to read it.
 We generally respond within 12 weeks.

-The featured artist for Issue FIVE is Henry Jones from Nashville, TN.
-Henry will pair every accepted poem with a piece of his art.
+The Featured Artist for Issue Six is writer/photographer/beachcomber Shelley Thomas.
+Shelley will pair each accepted poem with a piece of art.

 We look forward to reading your work.
-Surprise us, amaze us, make us gasp, make us want to COMMUNICATE with you!
+Surprise us, amaze us, make us gasp.
+We want to feel the power of your words.